The workshop is hosted by the Bangkok Fundamental Physics Group.

 theory, such as

 gravity quantization (including string and matrix theories),

 non-perturbative dynamics of gauge theories, fundamental theoretical

 aspects of early cosmology, etc.

 The talks are expected to be informal and interactive, with a

 substantial pedagogical component.
 We strongly encourage blackboard

-This workshop is followed by the 3rd BANGKOK WORKSHOP
+This workshop follows the 4th BANGKOK WORKSHOP

 ON DISCRETE GEOMETRY, DYNAMICS AND STATISTICS

-held at the same venue later in January.
+held at the same venue